Rachel Horne

-Rachel Horne (née Gibson; born 29 May 1979) is a Northern Irish newsreader and journalist.
+Rachel Horne (née Gibson) is a Northern Irish newsreader and journalist.
 She presented the BBC children's news programme Newsround from 2002 until 2006.
 She also presented BBC News' business bulletins on the BBC News Channel and travel news on weekday mornings on BBC Radio 2 in March to December 2018.
 She joined Virgin Radio UK as a breakfast show newsreader in January 2019.
 She has been married to comedian Alex Horne since 2005.

 Early life

-Horne grew up just outside Lisnaskea in County Fermanagh in Northern Ireland, on the shores of Lough Erne.
-Her father, Terry Gibson, is from Belfast and worked as a magistrate.
-Her mother, Anne Daly, is from Belleek.
-Horne’s maternal uncle was Edward Daly (1933–2016), who served as the Roman Catholic Bishop of Derry from 1974 until 1993.
+Horne grew up in Lisnaskea in County Fermanagh in Ulster, on the shores of Lough Erne.
+Her maternal uncle was The Most Rev. Dr Edward Daly (1933-2016), who served as the Lord Bishop of Derry from 1974 until 1993.

-At the age of 18 Horne went travelling and taught English in Vietnam.
-After reading Law and Theology at Sidney Sussex College, Cambridge, Horne studied for a postgraduate degree in Broadcast Journalism at City, University of London.
-She married comedian Alex Horne in 2005.
+At the age of 18, Horne went travelling and taught English in Vietnam.
+After reading Law and Theology at Sidney Sussex College, Cambridge, she studied for a postgraduate degree in Broadcast Journalism at City, University of London.

 Career

-Horne has worked for many BBC outputs including Breakfast with Frost, BBC Radio Five Live and Newsbeat on BBC Radio 1.
-Horne later worked for BBC Essex on their Breakfast programme as a reporter.
+Horne has worked for BBC productions Breakfast with Frost, BBC Radio 5 Live and Newsbeat on BBC Radio 1.
+She later worked for BBC Essex on their Breakfast programme as a reporter.